devi-harikaa/AI-Driven-Strategic-Intelligence-Branch-Optimization/README.md

 ## 📌 Overview

-**Branch Pulse Command** is an enterprise-grade, multi-tenant SaaS platform built for large-scale restaurant chains.
+**Branch_Optimization** is an enterprise-grade, multi-tenant SaaS platform built for large-scale restaurant chains.
 It acts as an autonomous strategic intelligence engine — merging financial transactional data with real-time customer sentiment to identify operational bottlenecks, forecast recovery timelines, and prescribe actionable management strategies.

 > Instead of just showing *what* happened to sales, this AI engine explains *why* it happened — by correlating statistical financial anomalies with Aspect-Based Sentiment Analysis (ABSA) from live social media.